Armed with subpoenas, House Democrats want answers on Trump and Russia

 The report would go to Whitaker, who could decide to stick it in a drawer.

-But House Democrats could use their subpoena power to force the Trump administration to turn it over.
-They could also compel witnesses to testify under oath — including, in theory, Mueller himself — about what they have found.
+But House Democrats could use their subpoena power to try to force the Trump administration to turn it over.
+They could also seek to compel witnesses to testify under oath — including, in theory, Mueller himself — about what they have found.

 How much of that testimony could unfold in public would depend on how much information was classified.
 There is also an issue of grand jury secrecy.
 But there is little doubt that Democrats would seek to expose Mueller's findings, and Tuesday's election results give them the power to do so.